webtiming/timingsrc/docs/index.md

 ## Standardization

-The [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/) advocates standardization of the timing object.
+The [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/), advocated for the standardization of the timing object.
+The group was closed early 2025 but hopes that renewed discussions on a timing model for the Web will take place and encourages interested parties to reach out to the [Media and Entertainment Interest Group](https://www.w3.org/groups/ig/me) for coordination, through its [public-web-and-tv@w3.org](mailto:public-web-and-tv@w3.org) mailing-list.

 Agreement on a common API for timing resources would enable:

 #### 1) temporal interoperability